Vigils take place in Donegal in memory of Creeslough explosion victims

 Parents hugged their children as prayers were said and music was played.

-Hundreds of people have gathered at a vigil in memory of the 10 people who died in a devastating explosion in an Irish village.
+Hundreds of people have gathered at vigils in memory of the 10 people who died in a devastating explosion in an Irish village.

-A five-year-old girl and her father were among the victims of the blast which took place on Friday in Creeslough, Co Donegal, at a complex that includes residential apartments and a petrol station.
+A five-year-old girl and her father were among those killed in Friday’s blast in Creeslough, Co Donegal, at a complex that includes residential apartments and a petrol station.

 The huge explosion claimed the lives of 10 local people who were named by police on Sunday.